BillyOh.com

 Image Credit: Rawpixel

-If you’re looking for protection from the sun (or rain), add a thatched gazebo into your jungle-themed space.
+If you’re looking for protection from the sun (or rain), add a thatched gazebo to your jungle-themed space.

 Thatched garden gazebo